mrkan/techLeadDiary/slc/how_I_work_in_a_team.md

 * Have and appreciate Candour
 * A Do-er.

-Character is a bunch of qualities that define an Individual.
+Character is a bunch of qualities that define an Individual on the inside.
 There is adequate literature on what a good, solid character demands.
-It's always a pleasure & honor to work with people with good character.
+Personality is what we see on the outside.
+How a person conducts him/herself in presence of others.
+Both are essential.
+It's always a pleasure & honor to work with people with good personality & character.

 Being self-managed implies that one is in control of their own emotions, thoughts and responses thereof, especially in cases where conflicts arise.
 We seldom are educated in our upbringing about -
 * Managing our own expectations (with ourselves).